-Do not take SERENACE if you have an allergy to:
+Do not use SERENACE if you have an allergy to:

-- haloperidol - any of the ingredients listed at the end of this leaflet.
+haloperidol

-Symptoms of an allergic reaction to SERENACE may include:
+any of the ingredients listed at the end of this leaflet.

-- shortness of breath, wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body - skin rash, itching or hives
+Symptoms of an allergic reaction to SERENACE may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; skin rash, itching or hives.

-Do not take SERENACE if you have or have had any of the following medical conditions:
+Do not use SERENACE if you have or have had any of the following medical conditions:

-- · Brain damage
+- · brain damage

 - · Parkinson's Disease

-- · Severe depression
+- · severe depression

-- · Alcohol or drug intoxication
+- · alcohol or drug intoxication

-- Spasticity, where a group of muscles are stiff and restricted in movement
+- spasticity, where a group of muscles are stiff and restricted in movement

 - Parkinsonian-like symptoms together with senility

-- · Breast cancer
+- · breast cancer.